habitry/habitry_source/Habitry.md

 Perhaps the most important principle to keep in mind during daily interaction, this is a hard one for most coaches because we mistakenly think that the value that clients see in us is that we "know everything."
 And while it's true that we are the ones thay generally know what people need to be doing, they are the ones who are living it.
 They are the ones who are looking at things every day and thinking, "how can I make this a part of my life?"
 Now multiply that experience out for everyone in the cohort, and you've got a hell of a lot of knowledge about _how_ to integrate _what_ you are telling them to do.

+## Major Features

+The two main features of Habitry are “Scalable Habits” (short-term process goals) and teams.

 ### Writing Scalable Habits

 Put simply, habits are the built-in tendency for our brains to repeat the stuff they’ve done before (Neal, Wood, Labrecque, & Lally, 2012).
 They’re are a type of brain function that we identify by tell-tale features, the most obvious being frequency.
 Most people understand habits as actions that you perform a whole lot.
 Things you do every day like brushing your teeth, making coffee in the morning, or changing into a cardigan and sneakers when you get home from work to play with your puppet collection.